katrek/ukrnrg/README.md

 * After running Django server, login to the website and add URLs to be checked.
 * After URLs added, type **`celery -A monitoring_project worker -B`** in terminal to run Celery workers to work and update connections to these URLs.
 * Now you can refresh your page and check, when last connections were made, they will automatically updated every time of interval.

+**Note: **
+- If Celery was activated **BEFORE** URL's were added to database, interval time for scanning is set to 10 (default)
+- If Celery was activated **AFTER** URL's were added to database, interval time for scanning is set to the time that been chosen while adding to database (intervals form field)